ko-haya/RResult/README.md

 ## About

- RResult is Resul type for C Sharp.
+ RResult is Result type for C Sharp.

  RResult means:
   - Rust `Result` type like